Akrog/ansible-role-storage/README.md

 The Storage Role includes support for over 80 block storage drivers out of the box, but this can be expanded creating a new storage provider.

-A provider is the Ansible module responsible of carrying out operations on the storage hardware.
+A provider is the Ansible module responsible for carrying out operations on the storage hardware.
 Each provider must support at least one specific hardware from a vendor, but it may as well support more, like the default provider does.